ULL-ESIT-PL/example2test/README.md

 ## Methodology

-This package helps when you follow a methodology
+This package may help when you follow a methodology like this one:

 1. Code a new feature for your program
 2. Run your program against a input file that test the new feature